titocampis/b-tool-dcompose/README.md

 docker build -t cron-container .
 ```

+> [!NOTE]
-> :paperclip: **NOTE:** [.dockerignore](.dockerignore) file contains the directories / files to not to be included when copy or add in the docker image.
+> [.dockerignore](.dockerignore) file contains the directories / files to not to be included when copy or add in the docker image.

 ### Docker Compose Config
 It can be checked on [docker-compose.yaml](docker-compose.yaml)